Alleviating the present tension between T2K and NO$\nu$A with nonstandard neutrino interactions

 \onecolumngrid

 \ifx \standalonesupplemental\undefined \fi

-This Supplemental material contains a more detailed description of the analytical probabilities derived in this work, their comparison against the numerical method ,and additional plots regarding the $\chi^2$ analysis of the NSI parameters.
+This Supplemental material contains a more detailed description of the analytical probabilities derived in this work as well as their comparison with the numerical method.
+We provide results not considering the pion decay constraint as prior as well as a more detailed comparison to other BSM scenarios considered previously in the literature.
+We also describe in more detail our statistical analysis.